-Directions 8 - Continue along the left hand side of the Esplanade.
-When you reach the left turn into King Street, use the pedestrian crossing to cross the Esplanade to the clock tower.
-Stop by the clock tower and listen to Track 9.

-9. The sands of time Jubilee Clock
+Gloucester Lodge, George III's seaside seat Rory Walsh © RGS-IBG Discovering Britain Georgian architecture also experienced a revival in the 1900s when it became known as Neo-Georgian.
+As we continue, see if you can spot other examples of Georgian buildings.
+Directions 8 Continue along the left hand side of the Esplanade.
+When you reach King Street on the left, use the pedestrian crossing to cross the Esplanade and go to the clock tower.
+Stop by the clock tower and look along the row of seafront buildings.
+9. The sands of time Jubilee Clock Tower

-During their stays in Weymouth, King George III and the royal family took daily walks along the seafront.
+The Jubilee Clock and the Esplanade, c.1895 and today Wikimedia Commons (CCL) / Rory Walsh © RGS-IBG Discovering Britain During their stays in Weymouth, King George III and the royal family took daily walks along the seafront.
 During a visit in 1799, the King was told that his naval forces had defeated those of the Netherlands.
-George III was apparently so pleased with the news that during his seafront walk he stopped to tell every passer-by that he met.
+George III was apparently so pleased with the news that during his walk he stopped to tell every passer-by that he met.
 Such walks, 'promenading' up and down the seafront, were (and still are) an essential seaside activity.
 George III is not the only monarch whose Golden Jubilee is celebrated in Weymouth.
 Within sight of his statue this is the Jubilee Clock.

-The Jubilee Clock and the Esplanade Rory Walsh © RGS-IBG Discovering Britain

 It was built in 1887 to mark the fiftieth year of the reign of Queen Victoria.
 The clock originally stood on the beach but is now in line with the main road.
 In fact, the clock never moved, rather the promenade and road have widened around it.
 Queen Victoria appears again later on the route: see if you can spot her.

-From the Jubilee Clock you can look left and right to see the full sweep of Weymouth's seafront road which is called the Esplanade.
+From the Jubilee Clock we can look left and right to see the full sweep of Weymouth's seafront road.
+This road is called the Esplanade.
 There are examples of Esplanades at coastal resorts around the world including The Esplanade in Singapore, Esplanade at Nova Scotia in Canada, St Clair's Esplanade at Dunedin in New Zealand, and the Redondo Beach Esplanade in California.

-Country links - Canada, New Zealand, Singapore, United States of America

-Directions 9 - Head back along the Esplanade the way that you came, this time with the beach on your left and the road on your right.
-Look on the opposite side for the rather grand Royal Hotel.
+Directions 9 Head back along the Esplanade the way that you came, this time with the beach on your left and the road on your right.
+Look across the road for the rather grand Royal Hotel.
 Immediately to the right is the Royal Arcade.
 At the time of creating this walk, the central part of this building was an amusement arcade and the right hand part was Rossi's Ice Cream Parlour.
-Stop opposite Rossi's and listen to Track 10.
+Stop opposite Rossi's.

-10. Melt in the mouth Rossi's Ice Cream Parlour

-No trip to the seaside is complete without having an ice cream!
+10. Melt in the mouth Rossi's Ice Cream Parlour No trip to the seaside is complete without having an ice cream!
 The popularity of ice cream in Britain owes everything to the Italians.
 In 1851 Carlo Gatti, a Swiss-Italian entrepreneur, opened the first ice cream stall in London.
 It stood outside Charing Cross station and sold scoops of ice cream in shells.
 Before the mid-Victorian era ice cream was an expensive and rare luxury food.
 The development of fridges, plus large imports of ice from America and Norway, soon meant that ice cream took off and became a staple at seaside resorts.
 The origins of ice cream though are debatable.
 In ancient Rome and the Persian Empire people made desserts by pouring fruit juices over snow.
 Snow was either saved in underground chambers or collected from mountains.
 However ice cream as we know it today - made from frozen milk or cream - has been traced to China.